zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

     - Open this url in your browser: http://localhost:8080

 4. Open the User Interface
-    - Click the first bullet point ‘visit the Eclipse Ditto™ explorer UI to get started with your first digital twins’.
+    - Click the first bullet point `visit the Eclipse Ditto™ explorer UI to get started with your first digital twins`.

 ## Module 5: Integration of Kuksa with Ditto